SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

  --output-voxel 13.79 \
  --center \
  --invert \
- -b 60
+ --box-size 60
 ```

-The `--ctf-correction` option convolutes the template with a single 3D-CTF with the specified defocus to roughly match the appearance of the particles in the tomograms.
-Even though each tilt-series will have different defocus values, for full ribosomes this is usually sufficient.
-The `--flip-phase` option takes the `absolute()` of the CTF before applying it.
-This is because the tomograms have been CTF-corrected which is done through phase-flipping.
-Since the `absolute()` operation makes all the values positive and our input map is white, we get back a white template.
-However, the tomograms of the dataset have black contrast (veryify by opening a tomogram), so finally the `--invert` flag needs to be set to make the template black.
+The downloaded map has density in white, while the tomograms of the dataset have black
+contrast (veryify by opening a tomogram), so the `--invert` flag needs to be set to
+make the template match the contrast.

 Secondly, we need a mask with the same box size as the template and a radius that fully encompasses our ribosome structure.
 The diameter of a ribosome is roughly 300 Å, which means we need at least (300 Å / 13.79 Å =) 22 pixels to cover the ribosome.
 With some overhang we extend it to 24 pixels diameter, and therefore set the mask radius (`--radius`) to 12 pixels.
 The mask will also need a smooth fall-off to prevent aliasing artifacts, which we set with `--sigma`: